pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		soup = BeautifulSoup(html.text, 'html.parser')

-As we saw all tips are in a table, each one in a table row or `tr`, so let's get all those:
+As we saw all the tips are in a table, each one in a table row or `tr`, so let's get all of them:

 		trs = soup.findAll("tr")

-Next let's use return data structure.
+Next let's use a data structure to store the tips.
 At first I used a `list` but later I wanted to index by tip ID, so a `dict` turned out to be more appropriate:

 		tips = {}

-Next let's loop through the rows and make a Tip `namedtuple` object:
+Next let's loop through the rows, creating Tip `namedtuple`s and adding them to our `tips dict`:

 		for tr in trs:
 			tds = tr.find_all("td")